stevedonovan/gentle-intro/object-orientation.md

 > (the extends relationship).
 Interface inheritance (the implements relationship) is preferable.
 > You should avoid implementation inheritance whenever possible

-So even in Java, you've probably been doing it wrong!
+So even in Java, you've probably been overdoing classes!

 Implementation inheritance has some serious problems.
 But it does feel so very _convenient_.
 There's this fat base class called `Animal` and it has loads of useful